Anvesh965/task/README.md

-# How to run after pulling
+# How to run after cloning respository

 ## There are two ways to run